 The Second Death Jehan Baig – 2008 K2 Disaster

-Jehan Baig, a Pakistani HAP who set out to help the Serbians and Sträng retrieve Dren’s body, lost his footing.
+Jehan Baig, a Pakistani HAP, set out to help the Serbians and Sträng retrieve Dren’s body.
+During the rescue, he lost his footing.

 The majority of the destruction occurred during the descent of the teams that were able to make it to the Summit of K2.

 Spanish climber Alberto Zerain was climbing solo during that expedition.
-He was the first one to reach the summit and descend, passing the Norwegian team, which was on their way up, on the way down and telling Lars Nessa that it was only about one hour to the summit from the position they were in.
+He was the first one to reach the summit and descend.
+On his way down, he passed the Norwegian team, which was on their way up.
+He later recounted telling Lars Nessa that it was only about one hour to the summit from the position they were in.